 How will I be taught and assessed?

-Modules are delivered through a blended learning through a combination of:
+Modules are delivered through a blended learning approach comprised of:

-Formative assessment is a key feature of the programme, enabling early feedback to be given on progress and to help you improve your performance.
-Formative exercises may be group or individually-based and may include poster type presentations and simulated task-based exercises within our Code of Practice Suite.
+Formative assessment is a key feature of the programme, enabling early feedback to be given on progress and to help students improve their performance.
+Formative exercises may be conducted as a group or individually and may include poster presentations and simulated tasks within our Police Code of Practice Suite.

 The teaching staff are excellent; my course leaders are amazing and answer all questions that I have, they are extremely knowledgeable in their field.Sophie Chaplain